akyoto/q/README.md

 ## Goals

-### No...
+* Fast compilation (<1 ms for simple programs)
+* Small binaries ("Hello World" is 247 bytes)
+* High performance (compete with C and Rust)

+To achieve these goals, we will implement a new backend:

 * No binary dependencies (not even libc)
 * No compiler dependencies (no LLVM, no GCC, ...)

+We'll also say goodbye to the following:

 * No global state (all mutable variables are local)
-* No classes or methods: There is just a) data and b) functions that can operate on data
+* No side effects when importing a package
 * No name shadowing, names never change their meaning
-* No side effects when importing a package

-### Yes...

-* Fast compilation (<1 ms for simple programs)
-* Small binaries ("Hello World" is 247 bytes)
-* High performance (compete with C and Rust)
+* No complicated classes, just simple data structures

+Productivity is nice but bugs in your code are not.
+We'll use:

 * Contracts (reduce bugs at run time)
-* Testing (reduce bugs at test time)
+* Tests (reduce bugs at test time)
+* Linters (reduce bugs at compile time)
-* Linting (reduce bugs at compile time)
+* Type system (reduce bugs at compile time)

+Quality of life features:

+* Simple dependency management
-* Format source code
+* Auto-formatter for source code
-* Packages should be highly reusable
-* Statically typed with type inference
 * User-friendly compiler messages

 ## Todo